Thank you for entrusting your child/children into our care as they participate in one of our many programs, activities

 Church email addresses will be used wherever possible to send information to you or your child.
-Where a leader uses their own personal email address, the email will also be sent to their Ministry Coordinator or to another leader for transparency.
+Where a leader uses their own personal email address, the email recipients should also include their Ministry Coordinator or another leader for transparency.
 If you have any concerns regarding the amount, type, or content of contact with your child, please discuss this with the Ministry Coordinator.

 Your permission is required for your child to travel with leaders or helpers.
 These persons must be appropriately licensed (no learner licensed drivers).
 The vehicle must be fit for purpose, and driven according to road rules and road conditions.
-Children are not allowed to travel alone with a leader unless this is approved by the local church leadership (Session) at the specific request of the Parent or Guardian.
+Children are not allowed to travel alone with a leader unless this is approved by the local church leadership (Session) after the specific request of the child’s Parent or Guardian.

 You and your child will be advised of the expected standard of behaviour of those attending the Children’s Ministry.
 In general, children are expected to be courteous, follow instructions, and be respectful of other children.
 Any behaviour that is unable to be managed will be referred to the child’s parent/guardian.

 REPORTING UNSAFE BEHAVIOUR OR ACTIONS

 If you or your child need to report any unsafe behaviour or actions of someone involved in the program, please do not hesitate to contact the Ministry Coordinator of the program.
-If you are unable to do this, contact can be made with the Minister of the Church, or the PCQ Child Safety Administrator (firstname.lastname@example.org).
-Alternatively, contact may be made with the Department of Child Safety (1800 177 135) or the Police (131 444).
+If you are unable to do this, contact can be made with the Minister of the Church, or the PCQ Child Safety Administrator (email@example.com).
+For serious matters, you are encouraged to make contact with the Department of Child Safety (1800 177 135) or the Police (131 444).

 As a result of our commitment to the safety of children, any disclosures or allegations of harm to a child will be recorded and referred to the PCQ Child Safety Administrator who will report to the Department of Child Safety or Queensland Police Service.